4 min read

 Most companies consider a pre-existing condition as an illness or injury that was present before the policy begins, or before the end of the waiting period.
 The waiting period is a feature included in all insurance policies that is intended to prevent fraud, and designates a time frame from the beginning of coverage that any illnesses, accidents or other conditions that may appear will not be covered.
 There is a tremendous amount of variation in these waiting periods, from a day to 2 weeks for accidents, up to a month for illnesses, and even up to a year for conditions such as hip dysplasia.

 Some policies extend this time frame for pre-existing conditions to before your date of enrollment.
-One policy considers any signs of illness, symptoms, or irregularities within 18 months prior to your enrollment in a policy as evidence of a pre-existing condition.
+One policy considers any signs of illness, internal injuries, symptoms, or irregularities within 18 months prior to your enrollment in a policy as evidence of a pre-existing condition.